theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 <%= snippet 'puppet_setup' %>
 ```

-As long as the target host has the right puppet server and CA assigned, the job
+As long as the target host has the right Puppet server and CA assigned, the job
-will deploy the puppet agent and perform the initial run.
+will deploy the Puppet agent and perform the initial run.

 ## Real world use case #2 - Home automation